The state of constant and continuous change is the determining

 What seems solid becomes unstable.

-Judy Walsh examines the relationship between history, memory and contemporary issues or events through an historical perspective, often exploring an image or other material that
+Judy Walsh examines the relationship between history, memory and contemporary issues or events through an historical perspective, often exploring an image or other material that might be familiar to the viewer.

 BIO Notes